marcj/angular-unsub/README.md

 A decorator for class property, which automatically calls unsubscribe() on that property value when the component is destroyed (when ngOnDestroy is called).

+When you re-assign the property value, the old one will automatically be unsubscribed as well.

 ```typescript
 @Component({
     template: 'Hi'